Amarjit-ph/intelligent-search/README.md

 # Intelligence Search
-Semantic search over a set of documents which means that you can provide a query, such as a natural language question or a statement, and the provided documents will be scored and ranked based on how semantically related they are to the input query.
+AI Semantic search over a set of documents which means that you can provide a query such as a natural language question or a statement, and the provided query will be scored and ranked based on how semantically related they are to the input query.

 Powered by GTP-3<br>